ibiene-ds/ibiene-ds.github.io/_posts/2022-09-06-customer-segmentation.md

 tags: [Customer Segmentation, Machine Learning, Clustering, Python]
 ---

-In this project, we use k-means clustering to segment up the customer base in order to increase business understanding, and to enhance the relevancy of targeted messaging & customer communications.
+In this project, we use k-means clustering to segment up our client's customer base in order to increase business understanding, and to enhance the relevancy of targeted messaging & customer communications.

 ___